theCrius/v-rising/readme.md

 - ServerVoipSettings.json

 Examples for the first two is available in `${HOME}/VRisingServer_Data/StreamingAssets/Settings` inside the docker container itself or online searching for examples.

 The third one is to allow VOIP to be enabled in the game.
 You'll need to apply for a developer token at Vivox and fill the empty values with your credentials when approved.
+If you don't have a valid token or don't care for VOIP to be enabled in game, you can skip this file.

 ```
 {